kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - CRR can be enabled back in a loop i.e. from A -> B and from B -> A. Note: replica objects will not be replicated only newer objects created in each bucket will be replicated.
 - CRR requires versioning to be enabled on both the source and destination bucket.
 - CRR can be cross account, you should create
+- CRR replication status can be seen on x-amz-replication-status header when calling GET/HEAD on the replication enabled object.
+The values can be PENDING, COMPLETED, or FAILED.
 - S3 event notifications can be sent through Amazon SNS, Amazon SQS, or directly to AWS Lambda.
 - Objects are past their expiration date are queued for removal.
 You will not be billed for objects after their expiration date, though the objects might be accessible while they are in queue before they are removed.
 - If you upload several multipart object parts, but never commit them, you will still be charged for that storage.
 Use lifecycle policy that expires incomplete multipart uploads.